-Another major fashion coup for this summer, the Museum is the only UK venue outside London that will stage this exhibition before touring internationally to the USA and China.
+Another major fashion coup for this summer, the Museum is the only UK venue outside London staging this exhibition before touring internationally to the USA and China.

-Organised by the Victoria and Albert Museum, London it will display more than 200 pairs of historic and contemporary men’s and women’s shoes by 70 named designers, including Christian Louboutin, Manolo Blahnik, Jimmy Choo, Christian Dior and Prada, many from the V&A’s unrivalled collection.
+Organised by the Victoria and Albert Museum, London it displays more than 200 pairs of historic and contemporary men’s and women’s shoes by 70 named designers, including Christian Louboutin, Manolo Blahnik, Jimmy Choo, Christian Dior and Prada, many from the V&A’s unrivalled collection.

-Exploring the agony and the ecstasy of footwear throughout 2,000 years of history, it will also examine the elation and passion they can arouse in the wearer.
+Exploring the agony and the ecstasy of footwear throughout 2,000 years of history, it also examines the elation and passion they can arouse in the wearer.

-The exhibition will be divided into five specific themes:
+The exhibition is divided into five specific themes:

-- Transformation – will present shoes that are the things of myth and legend
+- Transformation – presents shoes that are the things of myth and legend

-- Status – will reveal how impractical shoes have been worn to represent privileged and leisurely lifestyles
+- Status – reveals how impractical shoes have been worn to represent privileged and leisurely lifestyles

 - Seduction – shoes representing an expression of sexual empowerment or a passive source of pleasure